dguo/dannyguo.com/content/blog/momath-hackathon-2018-vortex-pool.md

 rendering now with a single digit count.
 Check out this [online demo](https://katbug.github.io/momath-vortexpool/).
 Click to create vortexes.

-{{< imgur taEXQoG >}}
+{{< video taEXQoG >}}

 The source code, along with a more in-depth explanation, is on [GitHub](https://github.com/katbug/momath-vortexpool).
-We won a runner-up prize for the category, and we're hopeful it will actually be used on the museum floor.
+We won a [runner-up prize](http://hackathon.momath.org/showcase/) for the category, and we're hopeful it will actually be used on the museum floor.
 We didn't think to take a video of it in action, but here are some pictures.

 ![Vortex Pool 1](https://i.imgur.com/tdHwdwE.jpg)